sevdokimov/log-viewer/_docs/standalone.md

 #### List of accessible log files

-List of available log files are defined in `logs = [ ... ]` section of the configuration file.
+A list of available log files are defined in `logs = [ ... ]` section of the configuration file.
 The default configuration gives access to all files with ".log" extension:
 ```hocon
 logs = [